Canadian Broadcasting Corporation: Funding

 For the fiscal year 2006, the CBC received a total of $1.53 billion from all revenue sources, including parliamentary funding via taxes, subscription fees, advertising revenue, and other revenue (e.g., real estate).
 Expenditures for the year included $616 million for English television, $402 million for French television, $126 million for specialty channels, a total of $348 million for radio services in both languages, $88 million for management and technical costs, and $124 million for "amortization of property and equipment".

 Some of this spending was derived from amortization of funding from previous years.

-Among its revenue sources for the year ending March 31, 2006, the CBC received $946 million in its annual funding from parliament, as well as $60 million in "one-time" supplementary funding for programming.
-However, this supplementary funding has been repeated annually for a number of years.
-This combined total is just over a billion dollars annually and is a source of heated debate.
+Among its revenue sources for the year ending March 31, 2006, the CBC received $946 million in annual funding from parliament, plus $60 million in "one-time" supplementary funding for programming.

 To supplement this funding, the CBC's television networks and websites sell advertising, while cable/satellite-only services such as CBC News Network additionally collect subscriber fees, in line with their privately owned counterparts.
 The CBC's radio services do not sell advertising except when required by law (for example, to political parties during federal elections).

-CBC's funding differs from that of the public broadcasters of many European nations, which collect a licence fee, or those in the United States, such as PBS and NPR, which receive some public funding but rely to a large extent on voluntary contributions from individual viewers and listeners.
-A Nanos Research poll from August 2014 conducted for Asper Media (National Post, Financial Post) showed 41% of Canadians wanted funding increased, 46% wanted it maintained at current levels, and only 10% wanted to see it cut.

-The network's defenders note that the CBC's mandate differs from private media's, particularly in its focus on Canadian content; that much of the public funding actually goes to the radio networks; and that the CBC is responsible for the full cost of most of its prime-time programming, while private networks can fill up most of their prime-time schedules with American series acquired for a fraction of their production cost.
-CBC supporters also point out that additional, long-term funding is required to provide better Canadian dramas and improved local programming to attract and sustain a strong viewership.